-The blended team analyzed the current system landscape and used this information, paired with the association’s strategies, to identify a technology portfolio that would improve business opportunities and insights while reducing dependencies on partners.
+The blended team analysed the current system landscape and used this information, paired with the association’s strategies, to identify a technology portfolio that would improve business opportunities and insights while reducing dependencies on partners.
 The association needed tools that were simple to administer so users could build data and content collections without a steep learning curve.
-Because customizations would be complex and expensive to build and maintain, the organization employed a platform-as-a-service (PaaS) model and selected technologies that were built on or would integrate well with Salesforce, including:
+Because customisations would be complex and expensive to build and maintain, the organisation employed a platform-as-a-service (PaaS) model and selected technologies that were built on or would integrate well with Salesforce, including:

 - Nimble AMS (association management system built on Salesforce).
-Similar to a customer relationship management (CRM) solution, an AMS is optimized for association business processes, including event management, accounting and e-commerce.
+Similar to a customer relationship management (CRM) solution, an AMS is optimised for association business processes, including event management, accounting and e-commerce.

 - Elevate LMS.
 This learning management solution would allow the association to retain all revenue related to their on-demand course offerings.
-The solution was optimized for medical content and supported specialized features like stand-alone products and bundles as well as pre- and post-course testing and issuance of accredited certifications.
+The solution was optimised for medical content and supported specialised features like stand-alone products and bundles as well as pre- and post-course testing and issuance of accredited certifications.